Limassol Marina: Company Taxation in Cyprus

 • on services received by a Cypriot taxable person from outside Cyprus and

-5% VAT examples9% VAT examples
+5% VAT examples 9% VAT examples

 food, drinks excl. alcoholic beverages Restaurant services and similar